Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Introduction

-Panganiban et al.~\cite{panganiban2010topology} provided a nonconforming FE method to design Pa-CMs. de Souza and Silva~\cite{de2020topology} employed the mix-formulation method.
-Lu and Tong in~\cite{lu2021topology} and in~\cite{lu2022optimal} used the moving isosurface method to design Pa-CMs and a soft gripper, respectively.
-Chi and Liu~\cite{chi2025topology} proposed a multi-criteria approach while considering the design-dependent nature of the pneumatic load.
-Lu and Tong~\cite{lu2022optimal} and Chi and Liu~\cite{chi2025topology} also fabricated the optimized grippers and depicted grasping actions experimentally on different objects.
-Kumar et al.~\cite{kumar2020topology} presented a method using Darcy's law with a drainage term for designing Pa-CMs.
-The method uses the standard FE method and provides load sensitivities automatically using the adjoint-variable method.
-This method have been successfully used in designing 3D Pa-CMs~\cite{kumar2020topology3Dpressure}, robust pressure actuated CMs~\cite{kumar2022topological}, monolithic multi-material grippers~\cite{pinskier2024diversity}, etc. Therefore, we adopt the Darcy approach to model the design-dependent nature of the pneumatic loads for optimizing a PneuNet of the envisioned SPG.
+Panganiban {\rm et al.}~\cite{panganiban2010topology} provide a nonconforming finite element method to design Pa-CMs. de Souza and Silva~\cite{de2020topology} employ the mix-formulation method.
+Lu and Tong~\cite{lu2022optimal,lu2021topology} use the moving isosurface method to design an SPG and Pa-CMs.
+Chi and Liu~\cite{chi2025topology} employ a multi-criteria approach, considering the design-dependent nature of the pneumatic load.
+Zhang {\rm et al.}~\cite{zhang2018design} optimize an SPG while maximizing the output deformation for bending motion.
+A skeleton TO method is proposed by Chen {\rm et al.}~\cite{chen2021enhancing}.
+Liu {\rm et al.}~\cite{liu2022topology} optimize an SPG while maximizing mutual potential energy.
+Though design-dependent nature of the load is important, has not been considered in Refs.~\cite{zhang2018design,chen2021enhancing,liu2022topology}.
+Kumar {\rm et al.}~\cite{kumar2020topology} present a method using Darcy's law with a drainage term for designing Pa-CMs.
+The approach uses standard FE method and automatically calculates load sensitivities using the adjoint-variable method.
+This framework has been successfully applied to design 3D Pa-CMs~\cite{kumar2020topology3Dpressure}, robust pressure actuated CMs~\cite{kumar2022topological}, monolithic multi-material grippers~\cite{pinskier2024diversity}, etc. Therefore, we adopt the Darcy-based approach to model the design-dependent pneumatic loads for optimizing SPG's PneuNet.

+Although soft pneumatic grippers undergo large deformations during actuation, linear topology optimization (LTO) has been widely and successfully employed in prior studies on soft pneumatic grippers/soft pneumatic bending actuators/ PneuNet-based systems, for example, see Refs.~\cite{zhang2018design,zhang2018topology,chen2019optimal,pinskier2021bioinspiration,guo2021design,chen2018topology,liu2018optimalsoro,pinskier2024diversity,lu2022optimal,chi2025topology,liu2022topology}.
+In these works, LTO is primarily used to determine the optimized material distribution and structural layout that governs the deformation mode.
+At the same time, the final designs are validated through nonlinear finite element analyses, including both material and geometric nonlinearities.
+Additionally, designs derived from the optimization are successfully fabricated and tested for the intended applications.
+Given previous studies and the demonstrated efficacy of the optimized designs, we use LTO herein to achieve the optimized unit for the proposed SPG, while not claiming optimality, considering its nonlinear deformation performance.